The Intelligence Explosion Is Happening Now

 It is a fallacy to argue that today's machines are designed by humans,

-and - since the intelligence of individual humans is not increasing,
+and - since the intelligence of individual humans is not increasing -

 the intelligence explosion has not started yet.
 Today's machines are

-actually designed by networks of humans with the help of
+actually designed by networks of humans with the

-machines.
-The machines are currently improving - and so
+help of machines.
+The machines are currently

-are the networking technologies that link humans with other humans and
+improving - and so are the networking technologies that link humans

-a time - for decades now.
-An AI that is of "roughly
+application domain at a time - for decades now.
+A machine

-human-level" is actually likely to be either vastly superior
+likely to be either vastly superior in some domans or vastly inferior

 These considerations suggest that there will be no terribly sudden

-"intelligence explosion" which starts at some point in the future.
+"intelligence explosion" which starts at some point in the future -

 The origins of the intelligence explosion

-hominid ancestors:
+ancestors:

 The origin of the intelligence explosion can be traced back